benedict-destiny/delani-studio/README.md

 https://benedict-destiny.github.io/delani-studio/

 ## Set-up and installation
-Fork the project
+- Fork the project
-Clone to your local directory
+- Clone to your local directory
-Open the html file
+- Open the html file
-Lauch it in your browser
+- Lauch it in your browser

 ## Technologies Used
--HTML
+- HTML
--CSS
+- CSS
--JQUERY
+- JQUERY

 ### Contact me